20 Expensive Things Rich People Waste Money On (That Aren’t Worth It)

 Living next to a golf course sounds peaceful, until you see the bills.
 These homes often come with inflated HOA fees, high property taxes, and the added cost of “keeping up” with the neighbors.

-Most buyers don’t even golf regularly.
-They just like the view and the fantasy.
+Most buyers don’t even golf regularly, they just like the view and the fantasy.
 But that pretty lawn isn’t free, and the price of admission to that lifestyle never ends.
-When you calculate what you’re really paying for, it’s a high-cost vanity project.

 Designer Tees: $300 Shirts That Shrink